-Once the pine nuts are starting to take on color, add the zucchini noodles.
+Add zucchini noodles.
+Toss to coat in oil.
 Mix them well and add a couple pinches of salt and pepper.
 Sauté for 1 min and then add the creamy tomato sauce.
 Mix well for another minute or 2 - just until heated through.

 This recipe is easily scalable.
 The sauce makes 1 cup, 4 servings.
 So if you want to store the sauce and make 1 or 2 servings, the rule of thumb is one zucchini, 1 Tb pine nuts and 1/4 cup sauce per serving.